Azure/aks-engine/docs/topics/update.md

 ### Why would I use update instead of upgrade to upgrade a VMSS node pool?

 The `aks-engine upgrade` command actually replaces existing nodes with new nodes, one-at-a-time.
-Such an approach is appropriate if you are absolutely confident that the outcome of such an operation will be successful, and that confidence can only be attained by staging a full end-to-end operation that simulates the series of operations in your production environment.
+Such an approach is appropriate if you are  confident that the outcome of such an operation will be successful.
+We recommend to attain that confidence by staging a series of full end-to-end operations simulating the series of operations in your production environment.
 In other words:

 1. Create a cluster with a specific configuration in a specific cloud environment + region using a specific version of `aks-engine`.
   - All of the above must exactly match the original configuration + `aks-engine` version used to create your cluster initially.